matsen/pplacer/docs/index.rst

    <h2> <font color="red">Warning</font> </h2>

-The pplacer suite is currently in an "alpha" stage of development.
-We do our best to keep everything correct, but some functionality is not completely verified and thus may contain bugs or produce unexpected results.
+Pplacer is under heavy development, and not all parts are at the same level of maturity.
 The general guideline is: if we have published about a method, then we have verified it and you are good to go.
+Thus, the following functionality is stable:

+* placement and visualization ability as described in the BMC bioinformatics paper
+* Kantorovich-Rubenstein distances
+* edge principal components and squash clustering
+* taxonomic/phylogenetic discordance analysis

+In particular, the taxonomic classification functionality is not stable and is still being validated.

-If not, then we suggest that you wait to do any analysis that you intend to publish.
+If not, then we suggest that you wait to do any serious analysis using those features.

 Getting help
 ------------